abaqueiro/docker-cookbook/signals-and-pid-1/README.md

 An incremental counter will be printed every second.
 You can interrupt in the same terminal using Ctrl-c

-Or you can try sending signals from the docker daemon
+Or you can try sending signals from the docker daemon from other terminal

 ```bash
 docker kill -s SIGINT signals-and-pid-1